 To continue developing the WBC Franchise Boxer concept and Rule, the updated WBC Franchise Boxer Rule will read as follows:

 “3.26 Franchise Boxer.
-The Franchise Boxer is a special designation and privileged status that the WBC may bestow to a current WBC World Champion, an elite boxer, who has achieved and maintains the highest of statures in the sport.
+The Franchise Boxer is a special designation and privileged status that the WBC may bestow on a current WBC World Champion, an elite boxer who has achieved and maintains the highest statures in the sport.

 At its discretion, the WBC may designate a WBC Franchise Boxer upon a 2/3rd vote of the Board of Governors.

-A Franchise Boxer shall enjoy a special, privileged status concerning his or her mandatory obligations, holding multiple titles and competing for titles of other organizations regardless of the weight category at which the contest is held, as the WBC Board of Governors, in its sole discretion, rules on a case-by-case basis.
+A Franchise Boxer shall enjoy a unique, privileged status concerning their mandatory obligations, holding multiple titles and competing for titles of other organizations regardless of the weight category at which the contest is held, as the WBC Board of Governors, in its sole discretion, rules on a case-by-case basis.